-ACI Field Fo Possible Values API Vers I/O Description string, case-sensitive 1 I/O TCP 2,147,483,647 SSL 2,147,483,647 Note: Under z/OS with Adabas version 8, the value for NET as for TCP and SSL.
+ACI Field Format Possible Values API Vers I/O Description SERVER-CLASS SERVER-NAME SERVICE A32 each string, case-sensitive 1 I/O TCP 2,147,483,647 SSL 2,147,483,647 Note: Under z/OS with Adabas version 8, the value for NET as for TCP and SSL.
 See Using Send and Receive Buffers under Writing Applications Server Publish and Subscribe.
-A client uses these fields to identify the service that it requires this field to offer a service.
-Using all three fields allows you to organize servers, maki easier to identify, monitor, and maintain.
-Servers can be orgserver-classes, with each server providing a number of differ Each service must be defined in the attribute file (see Servi Attributes (DEFAULTS=SERVICE) under Broker Attributes in administration documentation).
-The service fields are required with SEND, RECEIVE, and EC when CONV - ID is set to NEW, OLD, or ANY.
-When a CONV - ID the service fields are ignored.
-SERVICE= or SERVER-NAME= can be used on a RECEIVE indicate all services within a specified server or all servers specified server class.
-Note: Server classes "SAG", "Entire", "Adabas", "Natural", " and Broker are reserved for Software AG.
-Do not use then applications.
-STATUS I1 STORE I1 0 1 2 2 I/O I/O function for a UOW to specify whether the UOW is persist Once established, the persistence of a UOW cannot be alter none - Defaults to the value s the service.
-TOKEN A string, case-sensitive.
-1 I 1 OFF - The UOW is not persist 2 BROKER - The UOW is persist Optionally identifies the caller and, when used, is require Broker ACI functions except VERSION.
-See USER - ID and T Writing Applications: Client and Server Publish and Substitution: Caution: USER - ID and TOKEN must be specified by all applications that use UOWs held in the persistent store, and by all publications
+A client uses these fields to identify the service that it requir uses this field to offer a service.
+Using all three fields allows you to organize servers, makit easier to identify, monitor, and maintain.
+Servers can be org server-classes, with each server providing a number of differ Each service must be defined in the attribute file (see Servi Attributes (DEFAULTS=SERVICE) under Broker Attributes in platform-independent administration documentation).
+The service fields are required with SEND, RECEIVE, and EC when CONV-ID is set to NEW, OLD, or ANY.
+When a CONV-ID the service fields are ignored.
+SERVICE= or SERVER-NAME= can be used on a RECEIVE indicate all services within a specified server or all servers specified server classes.
+Note: Server classes "SAG", "Entire", "Adabas", "Natural", "I and Broker are reserved for Software AG.
+Do not use ther applications.
+STATUS STORE I1 I1 0 1 2 2 I/O Not used by EntireX Broker.
+Persistence or non-persistence of a UOW.
+Used with the fi function for a UOW to specify whether the UOW is persis Once established, the persistence of a UOW cannot be altered and the service.
+Image: Comparison of the term of TOKEN A32 string, case-sensitive.
+1 I Optionally identifies the caller and, when used, is require Broker ACI functions except VERSION.
+See USER-ID and To Writing Applications: Client and Server Publish and Subs Caution: USER-ID and TOKEN must be specified by all app that use UOWs held in the persistent store, and by all pub